-I remember when we hit the halfway point we were allowed to make a purchase.
-One piece of clothing or an accessory could be bought and worn and possibly twirled around in.
-Looking back, I can see how this was a sign of what’s to come.
+I remember when we hit the halfway point, Laura allowed us to make a purchase.
+We could buy, wear, and twirl around in one piece of clothing or an accessory.
+I can see now how this was a sign of what was to come.
 But, in the moment, I simply crumbled under the pressure and bought a hat.
 I wasn’t yet ready to commit to anything from my wish list.
-So, I decided instead to look for something uniquely me, something that would express part of myself that I didn’t have a way to express with my current wardrobe.
+So, I decided to look for something uniquely me, something that would express part of myself that I didn’t have a way to express with my current wardrobe.

 I bought a paper hat.
-I thought it was perfect, but I never wore it out of the house.
-It was a cute little thing, made from paper with a waxy finish, and styled somewhere between a “Blossom” hat and a cowboy hat and it had laser cut-outs that gave it a lacy effect.
-It is still the coolest hat I own because I still have it!
-All these years later it serves as a reminder that shopping for shopping’s sake will only yield to poor decision making skills and a lovely hat that can’t get wet, though you live in a very rainy climate.
+I thought it was perfect, but I have never worn it out of the house.
+It was a cute little thing, made from paper with a waxy finish, and styled somewhere between a “Blossom” hat and a cowboy hat.
+There were laser cut-outs that gave it a lacy effect.
+All these years later it serves as a reminder that shopping for shopping’s sake will only yield to poor decision making skills.
+And a lovely hat that can’t get wet, though you live in a very rainy climate.

 That poor decision made under pressure has transformed into good decisions made over time.
 Sometimes it takes me a month to make a simple choice like selecting the perfect toothbrush (there’s just so much research to do!).
 And sometimes I know in an instant.
 But I no longer rush.
 The Free Fashion Challenge taught me to step back and take a minute.
 That another option, probably better, will come along.
 That I am not missing out on anything by not succumbing to trends for the sake of them.
 Ultimately, taking the time to relax and reflect allowed me to develop an internal checklist for my purchases.
 After years of practice, mentally checking off the items are routine and automatic.
 I may still take ages finding the perfect product, but when I do, I love it so much more.